Updated on 2024-10-24 GMT+08:00

 Constraints

 • To enable this feature for your instance, you need to add the instance to an AD domain and use a domain account to log in to the instance.
-The AD domain name and directory address are displayed in the DB Information area on the Basic Information page.
+The AD domain name and directory address are displayed on the Overview page.

 • SSIS cannot be enabled for read replicas.